neopixl/tech-radar/radar/2025-07-29/detekt.md

 ---
 title: Detekt
 ring: adopt
-quadrant: Android
+quadrant: android
-tags: [static analysis, kotlin]
+tags: [static-analysis, kotlin]
 ---

 Detekt is a static code analysis tool for Kotlin that helps developers enforce coding standards and detect code smells.
 It integrates with popular build tools and IDEs, providing real-time feedback and detailed reports.